KJ Apa And Maia Mitchell Open Up About Their Sex Scene While Filming ‘The Last Summer’

 “Doesn’t get any worse than that,” Apa offered through giggling.
 “It was not sexy at all…but as long as it looked sexy, we’re good!”

-The movie also stars Jacob Latimore as Alec, who kicks off his summer by breaking up with his girlfriend Erin, played by Halston Sage, after they realized a long-distance relationship was impractical.
+The movie also stars Jacob Latimore as Alec, who kicks off his summer by breaking up with his girlfriend, Erin, played by Halston Sage, after they realize a long-distance relationship is impractical.
 As the show goes on, they both start dating other people.
 Alec hooks up with Paige, played by Gage Golightly, while Erin finds comfort in the arms of Ricky, played by Teen Wolf alum Tyler Posey.
-There’s also Alec’s friend Foster, played by Wolfgang Novogratz, who decides to spend his summer completing the ultimate hook-up list, while Erin’s best friend Audrey, played by Sosie Bacon, lands a job as a babysitter for a child actress.
+There’s also Alec’s friend, Foster, played by Wolfgang Novogratz, who decides to spend his summer completing the ultimate hook-up list, while Erin’s best friend, Audrey, played by Sosie Bacon, lands a job as a babysitter for a child actress.

-Mitchell told The Hollywood Reporter, that she connected with Audrey’s (Sosie Bacon) storyline the most because she didn’t graduate from her high school, nor did she go to college.
+Mitchell told The Hollywood Reporter that she connected with Audrey’s (Sosie Bacon) storyline the most because she didn’t graduate from her high school, nor did she go to college.

 “It was almost more like following what I felt I wanted to do, which was sort of Sosie’s journey in the movie.
 I felt that was an interesting story to tell in the midst of all these people figuring out their college plans.
 I thought it was important to add that perspective,” she explained.